puzzle/ng-time-chart/README.md

 # NgTimeChart

+**ng-time-chart is a library which can display durations in a calendar**

-* A library to display durations in a horizontally scrolling calendar.
+* Display durations in a horizontally scrolling calendar.
 Similar to a Gantt-chart.
 * Groups with no active dates in the selected time period are filtered out
 * Durations are part of groups and are displayed together
 * Durations can have 'active' days which are displayed in a darker color